ciubotarum/art-supplies/README.md

 # Online Art Supplies Shop

 ## Overview
 The Online Art Supplies Shop is a web application designed to provide a seamless shopping experience for art enthusiasts.
-Users can register, browse, and purchase a variety of art supplies while having access to features like product ratings and chat support.
+Users can register, browse, and purchase a variety of art supplies while having access to features like product ratings and reviews.

 ## Business Requirements

-1. **User Registration and Login**
+1. **User Registration**
-    - Customers can register for an account and log in to access personalized features.
+    - Customers can register for an account to access personalized features.

+2. **User Login**
+    - Registered users can log in to their accounts to view order history and manage personal information.

-2. **Category Search**
+3. **Category filtering**
     - Users can search for products by categories (e.g., paints, brushes, canvases) to easily find desired items.

+4. **Product Search**
+    - Users can search for specific products by name or keywords to quickly locate items of interest.

-3. **Product Details Page**
+5. **Product Details Page**
     - Each product page shows important information, including price, product description, available quantity, and images.

-4. **Shopping Cart Functionality**
+6. **Shopping Cart Functionality**
-    - Users can add products to a shopping cart, view total costs, update quantities, and remove items before checkout.
+    - Users can add products to a shopping cart, view total costs.

-5. **Online Payment System**
-    - Customers can complete their purchases by making payments online through secure payment gateways.

-6. **Order History**
+7. **Order History**
-    - Users can view their previous orders, including details about purchased items and order statuses.
+    - Users can view their previous orders, including details about purchased items.

-7. **Admin Inventory Management**
+8. **Admin Inventory Management**
     - Administrators can manage inventory by updating stock levels, adding new products, and removing outdated items.

-8. **Product Rating System**
+9. **Product Rating System**
     - Users can rate products on a scale (e.g., 1-5 stars) to provide feedback on their purchases.

-9. **Product Review System**
+10. **Product Review System**
      - Customers can leave reviews for products, sharing their experiences and opinions with other users.

-10. **Chat Support**
-    - A chat support feature will be available for users seeking assistance with their orders or inquiries.

 ## Minimum Viable Product (MVP) Features

-### 1. User Registration and Login
+### 1. User Registration
-Implement a secure user registration and login system allowing customers to create accounts, log in, and manage their profiles.
-This feature will be essential for personalizing the shopping experience and maintaining order history.
+Customers can create an account by providing their personal information, such as name, email, and password.
+This feature allows users to access personalized features, such as order history.
+The registration process includes validation to ensure the accuracy and completeness of the provided information.

-### 2. Product Browsing and Search
+### 2. Product Details Page
-Provide a user-friendly interface for browsing products by category.
-This will include a search functionality that allows users to filter and find specific art supplies quickly, enhancing their shopping experience.
+Each product page displays essential information about the product, including its price, detailed description, available quantity, and images.
+This feature helps users make informed purchasing decisions by providing all necessary details in one place.

-### 3. Shopping Cart and Checkout Process
+### 3. Category Filtering
-Develop a shopping cart feature that enables users to add, remove, and adjust the quantity of products.
-The checkout process will allow customers to view their cart, see total costs, and securely complete transactions.
+Users can browse products by categories, such as paints, brushes, and canvases.
+This feature helps users quickly find the items they are interested in by narrowing down the product list based on selected categories.
+It enhances the shopping experience by making it easier to navigate through the product catalog.

-### 4. Product Details Page
+### 4. Product Search
-Create dedicated product pages that showcase detailed information, including images, descriptions, prices, and availability.
-This feature will help customers make informed purchasing decisions.
+Users can search for specific products by entering keywords or product names in the search bar.
+This feature provides a list of matching products, allowing users to quickly locate items of interest.

-### 5. Admin Product Management
+### 5. Product Rating System
-Implement an admin panel for inventory management, allowing administrators to add new products, update existing product details, and manage stock levels.
-This will ensure the online shop remains current and well-stocked.
+Users can rate products on a scale (e.g., 1-5 stars) to provide feedback on their purchases.
+This feature allows customers to share their satisfaction level with the products they have bought.
+The ratings are aggregated and displayed on the product details page, helping other users make informed purchasing decisions based on the overall rating score.